Category Archives: German Royals

 • Princess Mathilde (1936) – married Prince Johannes Heinrich of Saxe-Coburg and Gotha, had issue

-On June 22, 1962 in La Tour-de-Peilz, Switzerland, Maria Emanuel married Princess Anastasia of Anhalt.
+On June 22, 1962, in La Tour-de-Peilz, Switzerland, Maria Emanuel married Princess Anastasia of Anhalt.
 She was the daughter of Prince Eugen of Anhalt and Anastasia Jungmeier.
 The couple had no children.
+Maria Emanuel, Margrave of Meissen died in La Tour-de-Peilz on July 23, 2012.
+He is buried alongside his parents in the grounds next to the Königskapelle in Karrösten, North Tyrol.

 SUCCESSION DISPUTE

 Having no children, in May 1977 Maria Emanuel named his nephew, Prince Alexander of Saxe-Gessaphe, as his heir.
 Alexander was the son of the Margrave’s eldest sister Anna.
 A document was drafted, agreed to, and signed by all the other members of the former royal house.
 Two years later, in September 1999, Maria Emanuel legally adopted Alexander.
 However, in 2002, three of the family members retracted their agreement.
 One of them was Maria Emanuel’s younger brother, Albert, who stated that the headship of the family should eventually pass to Prince Rüdiger – the son of their late cousin, Prince Timo of Saxony.
 Despite this disagreement, Maria Emanuel continued to assert that Prince Alexander was his rightful heir.
-Following his death in July 2012, both Albert and Alexander claimed the headship of the family.
+Following Maria Emanuel’s death in July 2012, Albert and Alexander both claimed the headship of the family.
 When Albert died just three months later, the dispute intensified.
-Prince Rüdiger claimed that he was the rightful heir, and assumed the title Margrave of Meissen, just as Prince Alexander had done upon Maria Emanuel’s death.
+Prince Rüdiger of Saxony claimed that he was the rightful heir, and assumed the title Margrave of Meissen, just as Prince Alexander had done upon Maria Emanuel’s death.

 In 2015, the heads of three Ernestine branches of the House of Wettin – Michael, Prince of Saxe-Weimar-Eisenach, Andreas, Prince of Saxe-Coburg and Gotha, and Konrad, Prince of Saxe-Meiningen – issued a statement stating that they did not recognize Prince Alexander as Head of the House of Saxony, nor as Margrave of Meissen.
 It is notable that their statement did not specifically recognize Prince Rüdiger either.